 Education and Training

-Occupational health and safety specialists typically need a bachelor’s degree in occupational health and safety or in a related scientific or technical field.
+Occupational health and safety specialists typically need a bachelor’s degree in occupational health and safety or a related scientific or technical field.
+Technicians typically enter the occupation through one of two paths: on-the-job training or postsecondary education, such as an associate’s degree or certificate.

 Education

-Occupational health and safety specialists typically need a bachelor’s degree in occupational health and safety or a related scientific or technical field, such as engineering, biology, or chemistry.
+Occupational health and safety specialists typically need a bachelor’s degree in occupational health and safety or a related field, such as biology or healthcare and related majors.
 For some positions, a master’s degree in industrial hygiene, health physics, or a related subject is required.
-In addition to science courses, typical courses include ergonomics, writing and communications, occupational safety management, and accident prevention.
+In addition to science courses, typical courses may include ergonomics, writing and communications, occupational safety management, and accident prevention.

 Licenses, Certifications, and Registrations